 - Avoid using different colours on your resume, it is easier to read the font when it is in black

-- Do not include your address, social insurance number (SIN) or photos unless otherwise stated by the job posting/employer
+- Do not include your social insurance number (SIN) or photos unless otherwise stated by the job posting/employer

 Include: Your name, professional email address, and phone number at the top of your page

 - Under each experience on your resume, you should include 2-3 bullet points describing the tasks you completed from that experience

 - For each experience, you should include: the job title, name of the company, and the name of the city/province on the left hand side of the page and reserve the right hand side of the page for the year (amount of time you spent there)

 - ie: Name of Job Title, Name of Company, City, Province 2017 – Present

 - Another important tip is to stay consistent throughout your resume when it comes to writing in past or present tense